risawitama/verbose-potato/README.md

-## I wanted to be a tailor but I didn't suit the job
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?